Certificates and transcripts

-You can also collect it in person from the Examinations Office on Friday 21 or Monday 24 February.
-You will need to email email@example.com to let them know you are coming to collect your certificate.
+You can also collect it in person from the Examinations Office - dates when certificates can be collected will be confirmed nearer the date.
+You will need to email firstname.lastname@example.org to let them know you are coming to collect your certificate.

 You can also nominate someone to collect the certificate for you.
 You will need to email email@example.com giving the name of your nominated person.
 ID will be required to pick up the certificate.